Jiarui-Xu-Gatech/Predicting-User-Ratings/README.md

 # Project Group 06 S22

+More details of the model is in Report06_S22.pdf

 - Instruction to run the code
   - `cd` into the `code` folder.
   - The dataset is in the `ml-1m` folder.